In-patient luxury rehab center in Thailand

 What is substance-induced psychotic disorder?

-The substance-induced psychotic disorder is a mental health condition that involves symptoms of psychosis within a month of using or withdrawing from drugs or alcohol.
-Known as toxic psychosis, drug-induced or alcohol-used psychosis, the condition may occur due to illicit and prescription drugs alike.
+Substance-induced psychotic disorder is a mental health condition that involves symptoms of psychosis within a month of using or withdrawing from drugs or alcohol.
+Additionally known as toxic psychosis, drug-induced or alcohol-used psychosis, the condition occurs due to illicit and prescription drugs alike.

 Drugs and substances associated with this psychotic disorder include amphetamines, cannabis, alcohol, cocaine, opioids, hallucinogens, phencyclidine (PCP), and sedatives or hypnotics.
-Excessive and chronic intake of alcohol can also induce symptoms of psychosis.
+Excessive and chronic intake of alcohol additionally induce symptoms of psychosis.

-Substance-induced psychosis may involve multiple mechanisms such as higher levels of central dopamine, antagonist activity of NMDA receptors, and activation of receptors with the use of alcohol and drugs.
+Substance-induced psychosis involves multiple mechanisms such as higher levels of central dopamine, antagonist activity of NMDA receptors, and activation of receptors with the use of alcohol and drugs.

 Several years later, in 1877, Flemming doubled down on his accentuation of psychotic pathology with organic roots.
 In the first half of the 20th century, psychiatrists and physicians gained more understanding of psychosis and discovered that psychotic symptoms aren’t products of a particular physical illness, rather a wide range of physical diseases that lead to psychic syndrome.